 This is a FET Constant current drivers circuit for drive LED display which can use FET-BF256 instead resistor so well.

-Normally when you use LED display in any circuits often use a resistor for limit LED current.
+Normally when you use LED display in any circuits often use a resistor to limit LED current.
 Because easy and cheap.

 But it is not best, this way is ideal for the stable voltage source only.
-When we change voltage source, the current that flow through the LED will also changes, causes LED not stable brightness.
+When we change the voltage source, the currents that flows through the LED will also change causing the LED not stable brightness.
 It may be damaged, it must be a constant current flowing through it.

-Such as in digital logic probe circuit, which we need to test to TTL type that use 5-volts only, and a CMOS type that wide voltage of 3-volts to 16-volts.
+Such as in the digital logic probe circuit, which we need to test to TTL type that uses 5-volts only, and a CMOS type that wide voltage of 3-volts to 16-volts.
 When we need to have the LED that stable brightness all voltage source.

 I have a good way.
-A “ FET” is requirement because when we connect Gate and Source together, then put it instead the resistor.
+A “ FET” is a requirement because when we connect Gate and Source together, then put it instead of the resistor.
 They are similar as Figure below.